Few things scare people more than encountering a snake while swimming in a river or lake.

 Water moccasins are fairly short and stocky while water snakes are somewhat longer and more slender.
 However, there are different kinds of water snakes found in the United States.

 And while some look quite different, there are some that even a snake expert would have difficulty with telling apart.
 It’s because they take on the habits of venomous snakes, pretending to be one in order to ward off threats.

 Diamond Back Water Snake

 It’s a thick-bodied snake and adults can reach 5 feet in length.
-The colors of this snake are earthy – olive green, grey, dark brown, and there are dark blotches that run along the back and which are connected by a diamond-shaped pattern.
+The colors are earthy – olive green, grey and dark brown, with dark blotches that run along the back and are connected by a diamond-shaped pattern.